 How to Set Up a Home Office for Remote Work

 This is easier said than done – it’s one thing to attempt remote work while sitting in your pajamas on your couch.
-It’s another thing entirely to set up a professional home office where you can be just as productive in the comfort of your own home as you would at a company building.
+Home office setup it’s an important thing to do.
+You can be just as productive in the comfort of your own home as you would at a company building.

-Lots of people struggle to set up a working home office for remote work, however, whether it’s because of confusing expectations, lack of training, or bad habits.
+Lots of people struggle with home office setup for remote work, however, whether it’s because of confusing expectations, lack of training, or bad habits.
 Let’s break down the things you should focus on when curating an ideal remote workspace for your professional projects.